huntrar/cliquery/README.md

 Try entering the following to fix:

     sudo chmod a+x "$(cliquery -c)" && sudo chown $USER "$(cliquery -c)"
-* A search may return immediate results, such as calculations or facts, or instead a page of search results comprised of descriptive links to follow.
+* A search may return immediate results, such as calculations or facts (via WolframAlpha), or instead a page of search results comprised of descriptive links to follow (via Google).
 * Interactive use is as easy as passing the regular flag arguments into the link prompt; this overrides any preexisting flags and allows for more even more flexibility.
 Entering h or help will list all possible prompt commands.
     ```
     + + + + + + + + + + + + + + + + + + + + + + + + + + + +